coolOrangeLabs/sample-workflows/Publishing/Create PDFs with Watermarks/README.md

 * *COOLORANGE.CreatePDFAndWatermarkBottom* creates a PDF file from a CAD drawing and adds a watermark to the botton right corner.
 ![PDF-Watermark_3](https://user-images.githubusercontent.com/36193155/165480615-f54f6841-c003-4033-a10c-16f699267b8b.jpg)

+## Benefit ##
+One of the most common things Vault users do is publish viewable versions of their drawings to a shared drive for consumption by people who are not Vault or CAD users.
+These are used on the shop floor or in purchasing or for review by non-technical functions in the company.
+Watermarks are used to communicate vital status information that would not otherwise be available to those who are not using the Vault.
+For example, it might be useful to show people an as yet unreleased version of a drawing to communicate a potential change to come, HOWEVER, it is vitally important that it is clear the drawing is not yet approved for use.

+Why does this matter?

+Imagine working on a change to a commonly used design where you are contemplating using a new part or manufacturing process.
+You may very well want to show this to folks in procurement or on the shop floor to get feedback.
+However, if it isn't clear that the design hasn't been approved yet, someone in another department might order these new expensive parts or start creating expensive tooling to use that new process.
+It's not uncommon for these kinds of communication mistakes to be very expensive and time consuming to fix.
+All because you didn't have a watermark making it obvious that this design is Work-in-Progress or Obsolete.

 ## Prerequisites
 [powerJobs Processor](https://www.coolorange.com/powerjobs) version 22.0.19 or later must be installed on the Vault Job Processor machine(s)